-Course Page for Spring 2017 - Carstensen, Peter
+Course Page for Fall 2017 - Carstensen, Peter

 This course provides a survey of American antitrust law.
 The primary focus is on the Sherman Act and Clayton Act provisions regulating restraints of trade, monopoly, and merger.
 Brief attention is given to the separate powers of the Federal Trade Commission and to the relationship of antitrust law to intellectual property rights.
 In addition, there will be some presentation of the antitrust law of other countries.
 Time permitting, there will also be a brief introduction of the Robinson-Patman Act.